awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

 To help you manage your Amazon ECS resources, you can optionally assign your own metadata to each resource using *tags*\.
 This topic provides an overview of tags in Amazon ECS and how you can create them\.

-To use this feature, you must opt in to the new Amazon Resource Name \(ARN\) and resource identifier \(ID\) formats\.
+To use this feature, you must opt in to the new Amazon Resource Name \(ARN\) and resource identifier \(ID\) format\.
 For more information, see [Amazon Resource Names \(ARNs\) and IDs](ecs-account-settings.md#ecs-resource-ids)\.

 **Important**
 Do not add personally identifiable information \(PII\) or other confidential or sensitive information in tags\.
 Tags are accessible to many AWS services, including billing\.
 Tags are not intended to be used for private or sensitive data\.

 ## Tag basics<a name="tag-basics"></a>

 A tag is a label that you assign to an AWS resource\.
-Each tag consists of a *key* and an optional *value*, both of which you define\.
+Each tag consists of a *key* and an optional *value*\.
+You define both\.

-Tags enable you to categorize your AWS resources in different ways, for example, by purpose, owner, or environment\.
+You can use tags to categorize your AWS resources in different ways, for example, by purpose, owner, or environment\.
 This is useful when you have many resources of the same type\.
-You can quickly identify a specific resource based on the tags you've assigned to it\.
-For example, you can define a set of tags for your account's Amazon ECS container instances to help you track each instance's owner and stack level\.
+You can quickly identify a specific resource based on the tags that you assigned to it\.
+For example, you can define a set of tags for your account's Amazon ECS container instances\.
+This helps you track each instance's owner and stack level\.

 We recommend that you devise a set of tag keys that meets your needs for each resource type\.
-Using a consistent set of tag keys makes it easier for you to manage your resources\.
+You can use a consistent set of tag keys for easier management of your resources\.
 You can search and filter the resources based on the tags you add\.

 Tags don't have any semantic meaning to Amazon ECS and are interpreted strictly as a string of characters\.
-Also, tags are not automatically assigned to your resources\.
+Also, tags aren't automatically assigned to your resources\.
 You can edit tag keys and values, and you can remove tags from a resource at any time\.
 You can set the value of a tag to an empty string, but you can't set the value of a tag to null\.
 If you add a tag that has the same key as an existing tag on that resource, the new value overwrites the earlier value\.
 If you delete a resource, any tags for the resource are also deleted\.

 You can work with tags using the AWS Management Console, the AWS CLI, and the Amazon ECS API\.